-- (a) The requirements of Water Conservation Orders shall must be given effect to under this Plan.3 - (b) The provisions of this plan will not be inconsistent with the intent of local water conservation notices.
-3 - (c) Core allocations of surface water from rivers shall must be determined in accordance with Policies 6-16 and 6-17.
-Takes that comply with the relevant core allocation, when assessed in combination with all other takes, shall must be allowed. - (d) Supplementary allocations of surface water from rivers shall must be determined in accordance with Policy 6-18. - (e) Takes from rivers shall must be apportioned, restricted or suspended in times of low at or below minimum flows in accordance with the provisions of Policy 6-19 15-11. - (f) Takes of water from lakes shall must comply with Policy 6-20 15-12.3
+- (a) The requirements of water conservation orders shall be given effect under this Plan. - (b) The provisions of this plan will not be inconsistent with the intent of local water conservation notices. - (c) Core allocations of surface water from rivers shall be determined in accordance with Policies 6-16 and 6-17.
+Takes that comply with the relevant core allocation, when assessed in combination with all other takes, shall be allowed. - (d) Supplementary allocations of surface water from rivers shall be determined in accordance with Policy 6-18. - (e) Takes from rivers shall be apportioned, restricted or suspended in times of low flows in accordance with the provisions of Policy 6-19. - (f) Takes of water from lakes shall comply with Policy 6-20.